frankwxu/digital-forensics-lab/README.md

 # digital-forensics-lab
-Free hands-on digital forensics labs for students and faculty
+Free Hands-on Digital Forensics Labs for Students and Faculty